 A key element in staying efficient is organization.
 Managing the tasks you need to get done becomes a lot simpler when you have your data and information organized and easily accessible.
-Having information that is disarray can not only cause stress, but it can also slow down your process which is the exact opposite of efficiency.
+Having information in disarray not only causes stress, but it also slows down your process, adding bumps to any streamlining – the exact opposite of efficiency.

 Take time for yourself & take care of your team

 It’s important to make sure you take time for yourself!
 You can’t give your best effort with the work you do if you aren’t feeling 100%.
 Taking time to do that activity you love or spending time talking to the people who matter the most are just two of the many ways you can make sure you’re actively taking time to do things you enjoy.